frc1678/server-2018/README.md

 Also, to learn more about the server, check [this](https://goo.gl/gkbAEH) documentation out!

-### .DS_Store

-If you used `git pull origin master` to merge your code with the Github code and have made some changes yourself, type in `git status` and you will see an untracked file at the bottom, called .DS_Store.
-If you go to your server folder, you won't be able to find it.
-If you push, the .DS_Store file will be pushed along with your other changes!
-To delete this, type in `find . -name '.DS_Store' -type f -delete`

 ### No module named http_client

 If you come across this error while trying to run the server or anything in the server that uses six, I have come across a solution which worked for me.
 In terminal, type in the following: